UmbHost/UmbHost.UmbracoForms.Intl-Tel-Input/README.md

         "IPinfoKey": "YOUR API KEY"
       }

-You must add the following if statement to your Umbraco Forms theme `Render.cshtml` file:
+You must add the following if statement to the end of your Umbraco Forms theme `Render.cshtml` file:

 ```
     @if (Model.CurrentPage.JavascriptCommands.Any())